flother/gigs/README.rst

 Management commands
 =====================

-There are four management commands included with this app, found in ``gigs.management.commands`` and available to use via ``django-admin.py``.
+There are five management commands included with this app, found in ``gigs.management.commands`` and available to use via ``django-admin.py``.

 * ``import_albums``: imports albums from MusicBrainz for each artist.
 Cover art